migdias/eCommerceStoreAPI/README.md

 - `npm run build`
 - `node build/server.js`

+The server will then start running on `http://localhost:3000`

 And in order to do pretty much anything you need to get authenticated.
 You may start by authenticate yourself as 'Harry Potter'.

 Visit: `GET /users/:id/authenticate?id=1&password=myscariscool123`